How it works

 Our calculadoras run on pure, unit-tested functions — the same logic lives in the browser and in the CI test suite.
 When tax rates, thresholds or official figures move, the update lands within 24 hours of the announcement.
 You can read the editorial policy and corrections policy.

-Found an out-of-date number on Dividend Tax calculadora (UK) or anywhere else in the Finance toolkit?
+Found an out-of-date number on Dividend Tax Calculator (UK) or anywhere else in the Finance toolkit?
 Send it to the editorial desk and we'll patch it.
 Or browse the full calculadora directory for the next tool you need.